Heat map: Types

+In a grid heat map, colors are presented in a grid of a fixed size, with every cell in the grid also being an equal size and shape.
+The goal is to detect clustering, or suggest the presence of clusters.

+A spatial heat map is often used on maps or satellite imagery (see GIS), where there is no concept of cells, and instead the colors vary continuously.

 Uses

 Heat maps have a wide range of possibilities amongst applications due to their ability to simplify data and make for visually appealing to read data analysis.
 Many applications using different types of heat maps are listed below.

-Business Analysis: Heat maps are used in business analytics to give a visual representation about a company’s current functioning, performance, and the need for improvements.
-Heat maps are a way to analyze a company’s existing data and update it to reflect growth and other specific efforts.
+Business Analysis: Heat maps are used in business analytics to give a visual representation about a company's current functioning, performance, and the need for improvements.
+Heat maps are a way to analyze a company's existing data and update it to reflect growth and other specific efforts.
 Heat maps visually appeal to team members and clients of the business or company.

 Websites: There are many different ways heat maps are used within websites to determine a visiting users actions.
 Typically, there are multiple heat maps used together to determine insight to a website on what are the best and worst performing elements on the page.
 Some specific heat maps used for website analysis are listed below.